Looking for a variegated flowering houseplant to adorn your living room can be tricky. But what if you could have royalty, a princess in your home?

 PINK PRINCESS PROPAGATION THROUGH DIVISION

-Another method that plant lovers tend to use is to create new growth from dividing the original plant.
+Another method that plant lovers tend to use is to create new growth by dividing the original plant.
 This is also a quick way to propagate your Pink Princess.
 To use division, start by watering your Philodendron erubescens.

 You’ll want to make sure that it is thoroughly dampened.
 Loosen up the soil once it is moistened properly.
 Take the plant out of its pot and continue to divide the roots into sections of two or three.